-RBC GAM is encouraged by the final recommendations of the TNFD.
+RBC GAM is encouraged by the final recommendations of the TNFD, which we believe will enable enhanced disclosure of material nature-related risks and opportunities.
 We seek to be transparent about our views and activities and share these through insight articles and reports.
 We first published our perspective on climate change and nature-related risks in our_Climate Report 2022, and enhanced our disclosures in the Climate Report 2023 to include our exposure to nature-related factors.